Joepei/cv_Final/README.md

 # PhotoWCT with closed form matting
-**NOTE: TO BE UPDATED**

-Torch implementation of the papers [Universal Style Transfer](https://arxiv.org/pdf/1705.08086.pdf) and [A Closed-form Solution to Photorealistic Image Stylization](https://arxiv.org/abs/1802.06474)
+Simplified Torch implementation of the papers [Universal Style Transfer](https://arxiv.org/pdf/1705.08086.pdf) and [A Closed-form Solution to Photorealistic Image Stylization](https://arxiv.org/abs/1802.06474)

-This is an unofficial implementation.
+This is an unofficial implementation and it is heavily relied on [Photo WCT](https://github.com/vidursatija/PhotoWCT)

 The original implementation of [Universal Style Transfer](https://github.com/Yijunmaverick/UniversalStyleTransfer) and [A Closed-form Solution to Photorealistic Image Stylization](https://github.com/NVIDIA/FastPhotoStyle) are there <-

 ## How to run it